Nesting Season

 • Turn off patio lights or close blinds/curtains for indoor lights so that they do night shine directly onto the beach.
 Lights can disturb nesting sea turtles and hatchlings.

 • Fill in holes in the sand and knock down sand castles before leaving the beach.
-These can create confusion to the sea turtles and obstruct their path to nest or get back to the ocean.
+These can create confusion and obstruct a path to nest or the ocean.

 If you observe sea turtle nest poaching or harassment of sea turtles on the beach, or to report sick, injured, entangled or dead sea turtles, please call Florida Fish and Wildlife's Alert Hotline at 1-888-404-3922 (FWCC).